 Wood-look floors fit in all sorts of spaces.
 A gray-white engineered oak floor lends this urban loft just the right vibe—cool, clean and on-trend.

 Make the floor a focal point.
 The floor in this living space makes an unmistakable statement with differing plank widths and an irregular walnut surface.

 Good architectural bones need a great floor to rest upon.
 This chocolate-color oak engineered plank floor brings a warm and formal feel to this elegant entry.

 Don’t hide a beautiful new floor under area rugs.
 Let the warm wood tones take center stage.

 The moisture resistance of engineered flooring makes it a good choice for kitchens, where meal-prep spills clean up easily.
 Mix grains and widths to help break up large, open spaces.

 Explore More Wood-look Flooring

-Find more options for flooring that looks like wood and take our quiz to discover the best flooring for your needs.
+Find more options for flooring that looks like wood and discover the best flooring for your needs.